 In addition to it, there is a 4th abd a 5th R, i.e. Refuse and Reinvent.
 Refuse – Refuse to blindly adopt technologies and products in the international trends where equivalent materials and products are available.

-Reinvent – Reinventing ideas that we carry with out Indian architecture are global examples rather than us following international examples like having verandahs, lattices, courtyards.
+Reinvent – Reinventing ideas that we carry without Indian architecture are global examples rather than us following international examples like having verandahs, lattices, and courtyards.

-How can we break or translate sustainability into benefit of costsaving in a building considering the design of building envelope and technologies used for installation?
+How can we break or translate sustainability into the benefit of cost saving in a building considering the design of the building envelope and technologies used for installation?

 When we talk of sustainability, we talk of designing the building in a way that the environment is suitable for the generations to come.
-Use of local material is always encouraged which definitely affects the cost.
-Initial cost of sustainable buildings would always be higher and expensive but, ROI of the building is the key.
-If a building is built with innovative sustainable building practices as listed by the laws, it will definitely save share holder’s and stakeholder’s money in the long run by using less energy than a coventional building.
+The use of local material is always encouraged which definitely affects the cost.
+The initial cost of sustainable buildings would always be higher and more expensive but, the ROI of the building is the key.
+If a building is built with innovative sustainable building practices as listed by the laws, it will definitely save share holder’s and stakeholder’s money in the long run by using less energy than a conventional building.